 If a Unitholder is not entitled to receive cash upon the redemption of Trust Units as a result of the foregoing limitations, then the redemption price for such Trust Units shall be the fair market value thereof as determined by PPC taking into account any taxes payable by the Fund arising from such redemption.
 The redemption price shall, subject to any applicable regulatory approvals, be paid and satisfied by way of distribution in specie of a pro rata number of PPC Shares, PPC Notes (in integral multiples of \$100) and other securities in additional businesses, if any, acquired by the Fund and from time to time outstanding.
-No fractional PPC Shares, PPC Notes or securities of other businesses, if any, will be distributed and, where the number of PPC Shares, PPC Notes or securities of other businesses, if any, to be received by a Unitholder includes a fraction, such number shall be rounded down to the next whole number.
-The Fund shall be entitled to all interest paid or accrued and unpaid on the PPC Shares or other debt securities held by the Fund, if any, to all dividends declared and paid or declared payable on the PPC Shares or other shares held by the Fund, if any, on or before the date of the distribution in specie.
+No fractional PPC Shares, PPC Notes or securities of other businesses, if any, to be received by a Unitholder includes a fraction, such number shall be rounded down to the next whole number.
+The Fund shall be entitled to all interest paid or accrued and unpaid on the PPC Notes or other debt securities held by the Fund, if any, to all dividends declared and paid or declared payable on the PPC Shares or other shares held by the Fund, if any, on or before the date of the distribution in specie.

 It is anticipated that the redemption right described above will not be the primary mechanism for Unitholders to dispose of their Trust Units.
 The PPC Shares and PPC Notes which may be distributed in specie to Unitholders in connection with a redemption will not be listed on any stock exchange, no market is expected to develop in such securities and such securities may be subject to resale restrictions under applicable securities laws.
 Such securities will not be qualified investments for trusts governed by an Exempt Plan.
-See "Risk Factors - Risks Relating to the Fund's Structure and Securities - Investment Eligibility and Tax Issues".
+See "Risk Factors - Risks Relating to Capital Structure and Securities - Investment Eligibility and Tax Issues".